Netcracker/KubeMarine/documentation/Installation.md

     <td>The loadbalance acts as a round-robin DNS load balancer by randomizing the order of A, AAAA, and MX records in the answer.</td>
   </tr>
   <tr>
-    <td>rewrite</td>
+    <td>rewrite [continue|stop]</td>
     <td>dict</td>
     <td>Not provided</td>
     <td>The rewrite could be used for rewriting different parts of DNS questions and answers.
-By default, it is not used, but it is required to use rewrite plugin in DR schema. </td>
+By default, it is not used, but it is required to use rewrite plugin in DR schema.
+It is possible to use `rewrite continue` or `rewrite stop` to define the `rewrite` plugin behaviour in case of multiple rules.
+Refer to the [official documentation](https://coredns.io/plugins/rewrite/) for more details. </td>
   </tr>
   <tr>
     <td>hosts</td>